akronim/spring-boot/misc/exercise/exercise.md

 @Data
 @AllArgsConstructor(staticName = "build")
+/*
+@AllArgsConstructor(staticName = "build") => with this we can create new object like this:

+EmployeeDTO employeeDTO = EmployeeDTO.build("Alex", "Moore",
+        "alex@moore.com", "Male", "IT",
+        List.of("Project 3", "Project 5", "Project 6"), 6350.0,
+        "123 345 6789");
+*/
 @NoArgsConstructor // empty => default
 public class EmployeeDTO {
     @NotBlank(message = "first name shouldn't be blank")